-- (1) During the specified period - - schools and educational institutions providing early childhood development learning, preprimary learning and primary education may resume face to face learning on 7 September 2020; - (b) schools and educational institutions providing secondary education at the level of the eighth grade and the ninth grade may resume face to face learning on 7 September 2020; - (c) schools and educational institutions providing secondary education at the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning; and - (d) higher education institutions may resume face to face learning and training. - (2) The provisions of subregulation (1) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school and educational institution providing early childhood development learning and other educational institution referred to in that subregulation, from employing other alternative forms of learning.
+- (1) During the specified period providers of early childhood development, schools and educational institutions may not provide face to face learning, except that - - (a) schools and educational institutions providing education on the level of the seventh, eighth and ninth grade in the whole of Namibia excluding the restricted area may resume face to face learning on 7 September 2020; - (b) schools and educational institutions providing secondary education on the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning; and - (c) higher education institutions may resume face to face learning and training. - (2) The provisions of subregulation (1) does not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development, the school or the institution in question, from employing other alternative forms of learning.